Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 ## Recommendations Details

-### VM-1 - Run production workloads on two or more VMs
+### VM-1 - Run production workloads on two or more VMs using VMSS Flex

+**Category: Availability**

 **Impact: High**

 **Recommendation/Guidance**

-To safeguard application workloads from downtime due to the temporary unavailability of a disk or VM, customers can use availability sets.
-Two or more virtual machines in an availability set provide redundancy for the application.
-Azure then creates these VMs and disks in separate fault domains with different power, network, and server components.
-Then, deploy multiple VMs in different Availability Zones, or put them into an Availability Set or Virtual Machine Scale Set, with a Load Balancer in front of them.
+To safeguard application workloads from downtime due to the temporary unavailability of a disk or VM, it's recommended that you run production workloads on two or more VMs using VMSS Flex.
+To achieve this you can use:

+- Azure Virtual Machine Scale Sets to create and manage a group of load balanced VMs.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
+- Availability zones.

 **Resources**